 As more and more companies adopt TensorFlow, they need highly qualified professionals who have the right skills.
 According to Indeed, Machine Learning engineers in the United States earn an annual average of USD 131,073.
 Furthermore, Glassdoor reports that the national annual average for Machine Learning engineers in India is ₹842,482.

-If you’re interested in pursuing a more rewarding and challenging career, or just adding Flowcharts to your tool belt, check out Simplilearn’s Post Graduate Program in AI and Machine Learning, in partnership with Purdue University, today.
-And if you want to take your Machine Learning and Artificial Intelligence career in a different direction, sign up for Simplilearn’s Artificial Intelligence Engineer Master’s program, held in collaboration with IBM.
+If you’re interested in pursuing a more rewarding and challenging career, or just adding Flowcharts to your tool belt, check out Simplilearn’s AI ML Course, in partnership with Purdue University, today.
+And if you want to take your Machine Learning and Artificial Intelligence career in a different direction, sign up for Simplilearn’s Artificial Intelligence Course, held in collaboration with IBM.

 Artificial Intelligence and Machine Learning are the way of the future.
 Let Simplilearn help you in exploring this brave new world, and set you up in a secure, exciting new vocation!